 Like most Instagram users out there, you’ve probably wondered how to become a brand ambassador.
-After all, they’re all over social media promoting everything from protein powder to clothing brands to teeth-whitening systems.
+After all, they’re all over social media promoting everything from detox tea to clothing brands to teeth-whitening systems.

 And you know what?

 You’ve probably felt a twinge of envy as well.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

 I mean, what’s better than actually having a dedicated social media following and getting paid for supporting brands you love?
 And who wouldn’t love the freebies?!

 Fortunately, being a successful brand ambassador isn’t hard at all – you just need a careful strategy.
 You can easily start receiving money for posts or some good old freebies from brands you love in no time.

 If this is something that you’ve always been interested in, then read on and take down notes.

 I’ve created a detailed 15-step guide to help you reach your dream of becoming a successful brand ambassador.

 What is a Brand Ambassador?